 During the week, campers learn the importance of range plants, how to identify them, and their usefulness to livestock, wildlife, and watersheds.
 They focus on the connections between range soils and vegetation.
 Campers study wildlife and learn about wildlife habitat conservation.
 A local rancher takes campers on a ranch tour and discusses range management as a business.
 Campers also use teamwork to develop and present a rangeland management plan and implement a conservation project.

 Campers arrive by noon on Sunday and break camp the following Saturday morning.
 Campers register and form groups with an adult counselor and assistant youth counselor.
 The weeklong program runs from 7:00 a.m. to 9:00 p.m., and includes instruction, projects, rest, meals, and recreation.
 Adult supervision occurs throughout the entire week.
 Parents and sponsors are welcome to visit the camp any time and are especially invited for the Friday night awards program.
 The evening programs are geared more for enjoyment and personal interest and include map and compass orientation, conservation skill workshops, wildlife presentations, and campfires.
-At mid-week, a shower and swim at the Austin pool precedes the BBQ and special evening program.
+At mid-week, a shower and swim in McGill precedes the BBQ and special evening program

 While the camp is educational, it also offers an enjoyable outdoor experience shared with youth from around Nevada.
 Activities include swimming, fishing, hiking, volleyball, horseshoes, campfires, and entertainment, along with ample opportunities for photography.
 Campers must bring along their own tackle and valid Nevada fishing license if they plan to fish.